ADM Course 2022

-ADM offers a 13 hours course on Advanced Optical and Fluorescence Microscopy, including Image Analysis.
+ADM offers a 11 hours course on Advanced Optical and Fluorescence Microscopy and Image Analysis.

-This course targets Phd students, Postdocs and researchers from IRB and institutions at the PCB, and will be held this year online via Zoom.
+This course targets Phd students, Postdocs and research staff from IRB Barcelona and institutions at the PCB, and will be held in person.

 Registration is based on first come first served.